allink/allink-core-static/README.md

 # Changelog

+## 10.3.2017

+- Content Plugin: Support for column ordering (for mobile only) has been added.
+Requires the latest `allink-core`.
+- Content Plugin: Empty columns now get the class `col-empty` and are set to `display:none;` by default.

 ## 9.3.2017

 Support for `Content Plugin` in an app's detail view added.
 New variables witwh the following defaults available: